jvanbruegge/jvanbruegge.github.io/articles/2020/programming/open-source-journey.md

 author: Jan van Brügge
 date: December 19
 tags: [open-source]
+description: It's October again, Hacktoberfest time.
+Also time for me to reminisce about my personal learning journey that was so heavily influenced by open source.
 ---

 It's October again, Hacktoberfest time.
 Also time for me to reminisce about my personal learning journey that was so heavily influenced by open source.